BonnerLab/website/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group, in the [Cognitive Science Department](https://cogsci.jhu.edu) at Johns Hopkins University led by Professor Mick Bonner.
-By comparing how biological and artificial vision represent and process information, we gain mutual insights into both natural and machine intelligence.
+Our research group, situated within the [Cognitive Science Department](https://cogsci.jhu.edu) at Johns Hopkins University, is spearheaded by [Professor Mick Bonner]({{ site.url }}{{ site.baseurl }}/mick).
+We engage in interdisciplinary research that lies at the intersection of **neuroscience**, **artificial intelligence**, and **computational vision**.
+Our primary objective is to decode the mechanisms underlying the representation and processing of visual information in biological vision systems.
+This endeavor aims to enrich our theoretical comprehension of natural intelligence and foster the developing more efficient and robust AI models for visual recognition and processing.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->